 - outbursts of crying or inappropriate laughter

-- fever that is over 100°F in newborns to 6-week-old infants
+- a temperature over 100°F in newborns to 6-week-old infants

-- fever that is 102°F or higher in babies 6 weeks to 2 years old
+- a temperature of 102°F or higher in babies 6 weeks to 2 years old

-- fever that is 103°F or higher in children age 2 years or older
+- a temperature of 103°F or higher in children age 2 years or older

-- fever that lasts more than three days in a child of any age
+- a fever that lasts more than three days in a child of any age

-The doctor will first want to get your child’s medical history, including his or her current symptoms.
-The doctor will also want to know if your child has had a recent bout of strep throat.
+Your doctor will first want to get a list of your child’s symptoms and their medical history.
+They’ll also want to know if your child has had a recent bout of strep throat.
 Next, a physical exam will be given that includes the following:

-- looking for rash or skin nodules (hard bumps beneath the skin)
+- looking for rash or skin nodules, which are hard bumps beneath the skin

-- listening to heart to check for abnormalities
+- listening to their heart to check for abnormalities

-- movement tests to determine nervous system dysfunction
+- performing movement tests to determine their nervous system dysfunction

-Anti-inflammatory treatments include pain relief medications that are also anti-inflammatory, such as aspirin or naproxen.
-Doctors may also prescribe a corticosteroid (a class of drug that decreases inflammation).
+Anti-inflammatory treatments include pain medications that are also anti-inflammatory, such as aspirin or naproxen.
+Doctors may also prescribe a corticosteroid to reduce inflammation.

 Your doctor might prescribe an anticonvulsant if involuntary movements become too severe.

-Doctors will also recommend bed rest and restricted activities until the major symptoms like pain and inflammation have passed.
+Your doctor will also recommend bed rest and restricted activities until the major symptoms like pain and inflammation have passed.
 Strict bed rest will be recommended for a few weeks to a few months if the fever has caused heart problems.

-- family history—certain genes make it more likely to develop rheumatic fever
+- a family history because certain genes make you more likely to develop rheumatic fever

-- type of strep throat bacteria present—certain strains are more likely to lead to rheumatic fever than others
+- the type of strep bacteria present because certain strains are more likely to lead to rheumatic fever than others

-- environmental factors present in developing countries, including poor sanitation, overcrowding, and lack of clean water
+- environmental factors present in developing countries, such as poor sanitation, overcrowding, and a lack of clean water

-The most effective way to make sure that your child doesn’t develop rheumatic fever is to fully treat all strep throat and scarlet fever infections.
-Make sure your child completes all prescribed doses of medication.
-In addition, schedule a follow-up visit to ensure that your child is free from the strep bacteria antibodies.
+The most effective way to make sure that your child doesn’t develop rheumatic fever is to treat their strep throat infection quickly and thoroughly.
+This means making sure your child completes all prescribed doses of medication.
+In addition, schedule a follow-up visit to ensure that your child is free from strep bacteria antibodies.

 Once they develop, the symptoms of rheumatic fever can last for months.
 Rheumatic fever can cause long-term complications in certain situations.
 One of the most prevalent complications is rheumatic heart disease.
 Other heart conditions include:

-- valve regurgitation—a leak in the valve that causes blood to flow in the wrong direction
+- valve regurgitation, which is a leak in the valve that causes blood to flow in the wrong direction

-- heart muscle damage—inflammation can weaken the heart muscle, which can decrease the heart’s ability to pump blood effectively
+- heart muscle damage, which is an inflammation that can weaken the heart muscle and decrease the heart’s ability to pump blood effectively

-- heart failure—heart can no longer pump blood to all parts of the body
+- heart failure, which happens when the heart can no longer pump blood to all parts of the body